CyberDefinitions.com

 Example of PLOGGING in a Sentence

-Here's an example of PLOGGING being used in conversation:
+Here's an example of PLOGGING in conversation:

 • Toni: You should see the litter down by the river.
 It's a disgrace!